SpatioTemporal Asset Catalogs (STAC)

 - temporal - The temporal range specifying the time window the Collection covers.
 This value is updated over time as new Items are assigned to the Collection.

 - summaries - A mapping of key:value summaries where the value can be either a string, range or JSON object.
+When present, summaries are enforced during Item creation and update: each Item's properties must satisfy the constraints defined in the Collection's summaries (see Creating Items for details).
+This validation does not apply to project collections.

 - platform - List of strings specifying the satellite platform the data product is captured from.